I hug her goodbye and tell her it was a pleasure to meet her.

-If a girl is too short or too tall, she doesn’t cut it.
+If someone is too short or too tall, they don’t make the cut.

-If she watches a stupid reality TV show like the Kardasishes, she’s kicked to the curb.
+If they watch a stupid reality TV show like the Kardashians, they’re kicked to the curb.

-If her hair is too blond, she’s out.
+If their hair is too blond, they’re out.

 There’s always another option just one swipe away.